 The language coverage of Duolingo is impressive however and the gamified aspects are clever and fun (provided you don’t spend too much time on it).

-Babbel has less languages but does them better than Duolingo.
+Babbel has fewer languages but does them better than Duolingo.

 You can tell that Babbel has actually put effort into hiring language experts to craft proper lessons.

 The problem is, the platform is bland and feels uninspiring.

 I just don’t get much value out of either Duolingo or Babbel and would get further booking a few cheap sessions on italki.
 If I had to choose one, it’d be Babbel though, because it’s designed by professionals and doesn’t farm my translations to sell to corporations.

 There are also plenty of better language resources that I’ve shared before.